NicosNicolaou16/SampleWearOSWithList/README.md

 # Sample Wear OS with List

-This is a sample project that support Wear OS app for Wear and also it uses Bloc Architecture Pattern with Dio Network Manager and Drift
+This is a sample project that supports a Wear OS app and utilizes the BLoC architecture pattern, Dio for network management, and Drift for database handling.
-Database.

 NOTE: EXAMPLE ONLY FOR ANDROID